MihirT-10/Asthma-FuelType/README.md

 <iframe src="Maps/AC.html" height="500" width="800"></iframe>

-The following provides a visualization on the number of Alternative Fuel Vehicles for the Bay Area by County (Note how the Santa Clara has the greatest value most likely attributed to its suburban high income environment)
+The following provides a visualization on the number of Alternative Fuel Vehicles for the Bay Area by County (Note how Santa Clara has the greatest value most likely attributed to its suburban high income environment)

 <iframe src="Maps/AV.html" height="500" width="800"></iframe>